Designated Teacher Information

 - offering training to develop DT's knowledge and practice

-- inviting DTs to be part of the regional DT network to support collaborative learning across the county
+- inviting DTs to be part of the district Virtual School network to support collaborative learning across the county

 - inviting DTs to an annual conference

 - Developing a DT Continuing Professional Development (CPD) Curriculum and Audit with associated training materials.